We love WordPress around here. A LOT.

 Tech challenged but on a budget?

-7 Days to a Speedier WordPress Website walks you through high-impact but totally DIY-able optimization steps that’ll speed up your site in a week.
+This walks you through 100+ high-impact but totally DIY-able optimization tips that’ll help you speed up your site.

 How much will WordPress optimization help your site speed?

 It depends.
 The more you’re willing to do (or allow us to do), the more we can help you speed up your page load time.